-The results of this analysis are seen in figure 3.
-The hemodynamic response function, based on the empirically determined 'smoothness' of the time-series is displayed to the left of the contrast before and after convolution.
+The results of this analysis are given in Figure 3.
+The hemodynamic response function, based on the empirically determined "smoothness" of the time-series, is displayed to the left of the contrast before and after convolution.
 The dotted line in the top right graph is the response of the voxel showing the greatest correlation.
+The distribution of $\zeta(0)$ (bottom left) is dramaticalculated according to Equation 9 (dotted line).
+This distribution is indistinguishable from that predicted theoretically (solid line).
+The broken vertical line is the threshold that any value would have to reach to be considered significant at P = 0.05 according to Equation 14.
+Bottom right: The corresponding SPM(z), a statistical parametric map of $\zeta(0)$ .
+The gray scale is arbitrary and has been scaled to the maximum and minimum of the SPM.

-The distribution of $\zeta(0)$ (bottom left) is dramatically skewed, with almost all voxels showing a marked positive correlation with the convolved contrast.
+cally skewed, with almost all voxels showing a marked positive correlation with the convolved contrast.
 The highest value of $\zeta(0)$ was 4.44.
-The corresponding SPM{z} is displayed on the bottom right.
+The corresponding SPM{z} is displayed in the bottom right.